 Change Allocated Memory

 here you can specify the memory with which the Virtual machine will start or boot.
 I normally choose 2048 MB(2 GB) and always check Enable Dynamic Memory.
+But for this installation, I used 8 GB (8192 MB)

 Change the number of Virtual processor